Understand the access model

 - rights on the pair Shared content contributor + Architecture workshop access domain:

-- item rights high enough to create and update shared catalog content
+- item rights: edit_item level to create and update shared catalog content

 - only the asset rights really needed to read the underlying knowledge base